 Over the years, settlement and cross-country migration introduced many exotic species—some of which turned out to be highly invasive—to North America.
 Among those that spread to and thrived in southern Wisconsin are: garlic mustard and wild parsnip, brought for human consumption; smooth brome and reed canary grass, for livestock forage; oriental bittersweet and common buckthorn, for their attractive ornamental qualities.
 Others, such as purple loosestrife and spotted knapweed, were introduced accidentally.
 With modernization and industrialized global transportation, invasive species like the emerald ash borer continue to arrive at an alarming rate—often unintentionally and undetected until they spread and cause extensive damage to native species.
 Many of these invasive species are now present on Arboretum lands.
-Emerald ash borer is not yet known to be present, although it was confirmed very close to the Arboretum in February 2015.
-An invasive earthworm, Amynthas agrestis, was discovered at the Arboretum in October 2014.
+Emerald ash borer was confirmed at the Arboretum in 2017.
+The invasive “jumping” worm, Amynthas species, was discovered at the Arboretum in October 2014.
 In some cases they have caused significant reductions to native species populations, and even eliminated a few altogether.